CS 87: Aesthetics of Computing, Fall 2026

 ATTENDANCE

-Attendance is part of the ‘engagement’ portion of your grade and unexcused absences will negatively affect your grade.
+Once more to be clear: attendance and participation determine ‘discussion’ portion of your grade and absences, “valid” or not, will negatively affect your grade.
 Please see the ‘grading’ page of the course website for more detail.

 OFFICE HOURS